Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Introduction

 Other generalizations of our results which would be desirable to have are dropping the requirement that the spatial manifold be closed and allowing for higher dimensions.
 We do note that, in order to generalize to higher dimensions, one would need a way to deal with the spatial Weyl tensor during the construction of the solution in Section~\ref{construction of the solution}.
 That is, if one were to use the same methods that we do. \end{remark}

 Now we take some time to discuss the conditions of Definition~\ref{initial data}.
-The necessity of Condition 1 is clear, since by the definition of $\K$, we see that $\tr\K = 1$.
+We note that the necessity of these conditions is discussed at length in \cite{ringstrom_initial_2022-1}.
+The necessity of Condition 1 is clear, since by the definition of $\h$ and $\K$, we see that $\tr\K = 1$ and $\K$ is symmetric with respect to $\h$.
 Condition 2 consists of the limits of the constraint equations.
 The Hamiltonian constraint along the $\Sigma_t$ hypersurfaces reads

 where $\bar S$ denotes the scalar curvature of $h$.
 We can expansion normalize this equation, by multiplying it by $\theta^{-2}$, to obtain

 The expectation is that $\theta^{-2}\bar S$ and $\theta^{-2}|d\s|_h^2$ should converge to zero as $t \to 0$.
 Here we are only interested in potentials which do not yield a contribution to the leading order asymptotics, hence we want to ensure that $\theta^{-2}V \circ \s$ converges to zero as $t \to 0$ as well.
 Note that $\s$ should be asymptotic to $-\psio \ln\theta + \phio$.
 Moreover, since $\tr\Ko = 1$, then $\tr \Ko^2 \geq 1/3$, implying $|\psio| = \sqrt{1-\tr \Ko^2} \leq \sqrt{2/3}$.
 Hence we can ensure that $\theta^{-2}V \circ \s$ converges to zero if we impose a bound $|V(x)| \leq Ce^{a|x|}$ with $a < \sqrt{6}$.
 This motivates the introduction of Definition~\ref{admissible potential} and the first equation in Condition 2.
 The limit of the momentum constraint is, however, not as straightforward; we refer the reader to Subsection~\ref{the velocity dominated solution} below, in particular Lemma~\ref{velocity dominated solution} below, for a motivation.